chrisweb/chris.lu_v1/README.md

 * improve tags system
 * create about page
 * add the option to switch to MariaDB
-* upgrade to zf2 if I have time to do it some free time left in the future ;)
+* upgrade to zf2 if I have some free time left in the future ;)